 - Other essentials depending on the means of travel

-Please note: Kenyan citizens need to Valid Visa to visit South Africa.
+Please note: Kenyan citizens require Valid Visa to visit South Africa.
 This can be applied for and obtained at South Africa Visa offices in Nairobi, Kenya.
 No Visa is required to visit Tanzania, Zambia, Malawi, Zimbabwe, Botswana, Lesotho, Swaziland, and Namibia.
-You can get a visa on arrival to visit Mozambique.
+You also don’t need a Visa to visit Mozambique.
 See the Visa requirement map for Kenyan Passport Holders.

 Useful travel tips and resources